deepattic/wardenpy/README.md

 [] - add migration logic to main inti logic
 [] - fix todo and warning notations
 [] - fix funtions return type to optimize the thing
+[] - add colors for all the funtions